 The presentation of a petition has serious consequences for the viability of your company and these are detailed below:

-Protection of assets between winding up petition and order
+Protection of assets between winding up petition and court hearing date

 Invalidation of disposal of assets

 Unless the court orders otherwise, any disposal of your company’s property, alteration in the status of its members or transfer of shares after the commencement of the winding up is void.
-The purpose of this provision is to preserve the value of the assets of a company for the benefit of persons interested in those assets.
+The purpose of this provision is to preserve the value of the assets of a company for the benefit of persons interested in those assets for the creditors.

 What will be the Next Step?